-CBSE Summary with NCERT Solutions For Class 9 English The Road Not Taken for revision.
-And also for better performance in tests and exams.
+CBSE Summary with NCERT Solutions for Class 9 English The Road Not Taken Summary Stanza By Stanza for revision And also, for better performance in tests and exams.
 The poet, Robert Frost, in this poem talks about the choices one has to make in life and their consequences.
 He believes that human beings are defined by the choices they face and the choices they make.

 We also provide Notes and Lesson Plan.
-Our Study Rankers specially made them for better understanding.
+Our Study Rankers specially made the road not taken summary stanza by stanza for better understanding.
 Students may read the PDF of NCERT Class 9 English The Road Not Taken to practice concepts with NCERT Solutions and Extra Questions and Answers.
 We prepared these by keeping in mind the latest CBSE curriculum.
 Shine among your friends after scoring high in Quiz, MCQ, and Worksheet.

-The poem The Road Not Taken is essential for teenagers to understand the importance of decision-making.
-Below you can find a Brief Summary of The Road Not Taken along with NCERT Solutions For Class 9 English The Road Not Taken.
+The poem The Road Not Taken is essential for teenagers to understand the road not taken summary importance of decision-making.
+Below you can find a road not taken summary stanza wise of The Road Not Taken along with NCERT Solutions for Class 9 English The Road Not Taken.

 Let’s Summarize: The Road Not Taken

-(Also find NCERT Solutions For Class 9 English Poem The Road Not Taken given below).
+(Also find NCERT Solutions for Class 9 English Poem The road not taken summary stanza by stanza given below).

 Quick Overview: The Road Not Taken

 (All the italicized lines given below have been taken from Robert Frost’s poem, ‘The Road Not Taken’.
-Also, find NCERT Solutions and Summary For Class 9 English Poem The Road Not Taken below.)
+Also, find NCERT Solutions and English Poem The Road Not Taken Class 9 Summary Stanza Wise below.)

 The narrator describes a fork in the road.
-He tells that woods are yellow, which means that it’s probably fall and the leaves are turning colors.
+He says those woods are yellow, which means that it’s probably fallen and the leaves are turning colors.
 The narrator wants to go down both roads at once, but it’s impossible.
 So, he has to choose one road.

-Because of the inability of traveling both roads, the narrator stands there for a long time, trying to choose which path he’s going to take.
+Because of the inability to travel both roads, the narrator stands there for a long time, trying to choose which path he’s going to take.